apisite/apitpl/README.md

 * Future plans: tests & docs

 This package offers 2-step template processing, where page content template called first, so it can
-1. change page layout (among them previous markup)
+1. change page layout (among them previous markup) and content type
-2. abort processing and return error page (this will go to way 1)
+2. abort processing and return error page (this will render layout with error and without content)
 3. abort processing and return redirect

 If page content template returns HTML, at step 2, layout template will be called for result page markup build.